 Piwik will then output all SQL queries, group them by unique query, and show the total time spent as well as average time spent on each query.

-When you get this error, open your php.ini config file.
-On Windows server, simply uncomment the following line:
+On a Windows server, open your php.ini config file and simply uncomment the following line:

 and restart the webserver.
 The error should be resolved.